nfagerlund/terraform/website/docs/cli/state/index.html.md

 Often this is fine; Terraform will destroy the old resource, but will recreate a similar resource in its place, associate it with the new resource address, and update any resources that rely on that resource's attributes accordingly.
-However, sometimes you don't want a resource to be destroyed or recreated, due to cost or a desire for continuity.
+However, sometimes you don't want a resource to be destroyed and recreated, due to cost or a desire for continuity.

-- [The `terraform state mv` command](/docs/commands/state/mv.html) can change which resource address in your configuration is associated with a particular real-world infrastructure object.
+- [The `terraform state mv` command](/docs/commands/state/mv.html) can change which resource address in your configuration is associated with a particular real-world object.
 Use this to preserve an object when renaming a resource, or when moving a resource into or out of a child module.
 - [The `terraform state rm` command](/docs/commands/state/rm.html) tells Terraform to stop managing a resource as part of the current working directory and workspace, _without_ destroying the corresponding real-world object.
 You